GuidesCredential revocation🎓 Tutorial

 Request

-Make a request of the following structure to retrieve the revocation status of a CWT credential:
+Make a request of the following structure to retrieve the status of an mDoc:

 HTTP